Are there any museums in Phuket?

-Thai Hua Museum on Krabi Road in Phuket Town used to be just an empty building and like other museums in Phuket, it was a soulless and quite run down building, a bit like the Thalang Museum or even the recent Phuket Mining Museum in Kathu.
-But not here, a great deal of effort and creativity was involved in the reviving of what is now a great stop on your Phuket Town exploration.
+Thai Hua Museum on Krabi Road in Phuket Town used to be just an empty building.
+Like other museums in Phuket, it was a soulless run-down building.
+But not anymore, a great deal of effort and creativity was involved in reviving what is now an interesting stop on your Phuket Town exploration.
 Read more

-Baan Chinpracha is a privately owned and still occupied Sino-Portuguese houses, ranking high on our list of 18 nicest mansions in Phuket.
-Many of the other mansions in Phuket are wrecks, abandoned and some were renovated with more or less good taste.
-Baan Chinpracha is still in a perfect original condition and can be visited for 130 baht: at that price it is worth have a look, but expect something half way between a museum and a collection of items gathered along time. (read more)
+Baan Chinpracha is a privately owned museum still occupied by the owners.
+It also ranks high on our list of 18 most beautiful mansions in Phuket.
+Many of the other mansions in Phuket are wrecks or abandoned, and some were renovated with more or less success.
+Baan Chinpracha is still in an excellent original condition, and you can visit it for 130 baht.
+At that price, it is worth have a look but expect something halfway between a museum and a collection of items gathered in time.
+Read more

-Phuket Mining Museum was built with unusual grandeur, but in Kathu, a very remote and isolated location somewhere in the hills before Patong.
-Museums in Phuket are not exactly living spaces where artists exhibit their creations; but this one gives you a pretty good vision of what Phuket was famous for during the tin mining era, unfortunately despite it visible ambition, its location played against its success.
+The Phuket Mining Museum is built with grandeur in a remote and isolated location somewhere before Patong.
+Museums in Phuket are not exactly exciting, but this one gives you a vision of what Phuket was famous for during the tin mining era.
+Unfortunately despite its obvious ambition, its location played against its success.
 Read more

-It is so bizarre I had to write about it: The Thavorn Museum is the quirkiest museum of Phuket and beyond!
-I went there maybe twice in the past and it was already odd at the time.
+We had to write about this bizarre museum.
+The Thavorn Museum is the quirkiest museum in Phuket.
+I went there maybe twice in the past, and it was already odd at the time.
 The only visible addition to the collection of discarded junk is some rust and a couple of empty bottles.
 Fun!
 Read more